 All campers and staff submit prescreening info throughout the 3 weeks prior to camp Starting 3 weeks before your session, you'll be prompted via email to check in several times (online) re the current status of your health and the measures you are taking to show up on arrival day free of contagious pathogens and otherwise bright-eyed and bushy-tailed.
-Though perhaps a bit annoying, in 2022 we found that this process contributed greatly to mindfulness among our community.
+Though perhaps a bit annoying, we find that this process contributes greatly to mindfulness among our community.
 (All staff, as well as campers, are required to participate.)
-We then experienced our healthiest-ever(!!) session of camp (which was so, so awesome!), and though there were many factors at play, this prescreening project seemed to play a key part.
-We plan to continue it.
-Details may shift slightly, but good chance you'll be asked to check in (answer a few questions online) a total of 5 or 6 times ~ once during that first week, once during the second week, and then daily for 3 or 4 days just prior to the session.
+Details may shift slightly, but good chance you'll be asked to check in (answer a few questions online) a total of 4 or 5 times ~ once during that first week, once during the second week, and then daily for 2 or 3 days just prior to the session.